shady2k/ioBroker.js2fs-community/README.md

 - This is a pre-release and only for test purposes
 - Currently debugging is restricted

+### Initial Creation
+This adapter was initialy created by @soef at https://github.com/soef/iobroker.js2fs but not maintained any more, so we moved it to iobroker-community so that bugs could be fixed. thanks @soef for his work.

 ### Benefits
 - use your preferred environment ide
 - debugging